 - energy and maximum demand forecasts of the Victorian DNSPs for the Australian Energy Regulator as part of a regulatory price review

 - econometric analysis of the effects of mass media anti-smoking advertising expenditure and other relevant factors on smoking prevalence and tobacco consumption

 - econometric model of the take-up of solar PV installations by state jurisdiction for the Australian Energy Market Commission

 Jim has over 12 years of practical experience in the application of quantitative and statistical techniques to real world problems.
-Before joining ACIL Allen Consulting, Jim worked as a statistician with the Australian Bureau of Statistics, and held quantitative roles in the banking sector.
+Before joining ACIL Allen, Jim worked as a statistician with the Australian Bureau of Statistics, and held quantitative roles in the banking sector.